 We pulled in at the town of Nahanni Butte, ate lunch there, and transferred our gear to a motor boat 'taxi' for the trip to Lindberg's Landing.

 The Lindbergs have been homesteading here for decades.
-Sue made us very welcome and also provided us with cold beer!
+Sue made us very welcome and also provided us with an excellent supper and cold beer!

 A SUMMARY: The Trip of a lifetime!